Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 # I-Contractible graphs
-In this repository is shown how to implement the algorithms used in the article [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461), as well as in the work [Minimal graphs for contractible and dismantlable properties](https://arxiv.org/abs/2109.06729).
+In this repository we show how to implement the algorithms employed in the article [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461), as well as in the work [Minimal graphs for contractible and dismantlable properties](https://arxiv.org/abs/2109.06729).

-The following commands were executed under the operative system Debian GNU/Linux 11 and compiler `gcc (Debian 10.2.1-6) 10.2.1 20210110`.
-However, a graphical compiler like [this one](https://www.embarcadero.com) can be used.
+The following commands were executed using the operating system Debian GNU/Linux 11 and compiler `gcc (Debian 10.2.1-6) 10.2.1 20210110`.
+However, a graphical compiler such as [this one](https://www.embarcadero.com) can also be used.

 ## Connected graphs
-The workflow starts generating the family of connected graphs.
-To perform this task, can be used the script [Connected_graphs.cpp](./Connected_graphs.cpp).
-Execute in the command line the following:
+The workflow begins by generating the family of connected graphs.
+To perform this task, one can use the script [Connected_graphs.cpp](./Connected_graphs.cpp).
+To execute one should enter the following in the command line:
 ```
 gcc Connected_graphs.cpp -o Connected_graphs
 ./Connected_graphs
 ```
-The output of the program (executable) `Connected_graphs` consist of 9 text files: `CG_num_1.txt`, ..., `CG_num_9.txt`.
-Such files can be found in the directory [Connected-graphs](./Connected-graphs).
+The output of the program (executable) `Connected_graphs` consists of 9 text files: `CG_num_1.txt`, ..., `CG_num_9.txt`.
+These files can be found in the directory [Connected-graphs](./Connected-graphs).

-Each of these files contains a list of connected graphs, one file for each group of graphs with the same number of vertices, as well as an id for each connected graph in a condensed representation of its adjacency matrix.
+Each of these files contains a list of connected graphs, one file for each collection of graphs with the same number of vertices.
+In addition, each graph is given a numerical id along with a condensed representation of its adjacency matrix.
 For example, at the beginning of the file [CG_num_7.txt](./Connected-graphs/CG_num_7.txt) can be found the following:
 ```
 11
 7 6